thepurplebubble/.github/profile/README.md

 ## Hi there 👋

-We're high schoolers across the world building something new.
-A brand new alternative to both iMessage and RCS.

-Coming Soon!
+Purple Bubble is a group of high schoolers designing a brand new way to message.
+We are still figuring some things out, so come back later!